 Anaesthetic complications during cardiac surgery are not much different from those associated with an anaesthetic for any other operation.
-Although very rare, they can occur, and include such things as reactions to drugs or blood products or damage to teeth.
-We stress that these are extremely unusual.
+Although very rare, they can occur, and include such things as reactions to drugs or blood products, damage to teeth, etc. It is stressed that these are extremely unusual.
 In addition there may be complications related to the monitoring lines inserted by the anaesthetist.
 Again the risks involved are very low.